• REVERSE MORTGAGE INFO

 For some borrowers, consolidating their debts to get rid of high-interest credit cards makes sense, but it's not always the best idea.
 Study your options as there are times when you can rid yourself of credit card payments and extremely high interest into one simple mortgage payment.
 Discuss this with your loan officer to see if it will work for you.

 Talk to your mortgage specialist who will know the various programs so you can decide what best suits your needs.
-For information and to get your questions answered, contact Advisors Mortgage.
+For information and to get your questions answered, CALL BELOW.

 BLEMISHED CREDIT-CLICK HERE